 Obviously, we’re going to plug this, it’s what we specialise in.
 Though we’re firm believers of the ‘fake it til’ you make it’ strategy.
-It’s plain and simple, people judge books by covers.
+It’s plain and simple, people judge books by their covers.
 You could have the coolest product out there, but if your brand doesn’t look good, people won’t give it the time or day.
 Creative thinking can really set your brand apart from a competitor, especially with the right strategy and design in place (as an example check out the work we did for Empowered Home Loans here).

-Now this one can range from many things from pens, squish balls, notepads, but these all play a huge part in how people interact with your brand.
+Now this one can range from many things from pens, squish balls, and notepads, but these all play a huge part in how people interact with your brand.
 They’re especially great for the ‘take away’ experience.
 Have a look around you right now and check out all of the branded material.
-Having things like water bottles or coffee mugs sitting on your table constantly keep your brand top of mind; just think about it.
+Having things like water bottles or coffee mugs sitting on your table constantly keeps your brand top of mind; just think about it.

 Free Marketing ideas

 Featuring other brands on your platforms, or better yet, you being featured, is a great way to help build exposure.
 It helps to place your brand in front of new audiences that sit within your target market.

 Sure, that word has an icky connotation at times, but find the right places to be at, and it won’t seem icky at all.
 There may be a small investment here too, though most of the time there are a lot of free events you can attend and simply be yourself, don’t sell.
 Your personality will attract more people than your offering; trust us.
 Just be human.